 If you like to wander on those pristine winter days, take some pointers from the professionals.
 Native cultures endured absurd cold because they made use of the local plants and animals.
 Game leather is flexible and breathable.
 Natural hair and plant fibers trap heat, but wick moisture away.
 When you shape them into supple coverings they’ll keep your fingers and toes happy well below 0ºF.
-We’re short on Caribou and moss, but we’re creative enough with what we have.
-We use Elk leather because it thrives on abuse.
-Our True North Mittens blend those hides with breathable canvas or ripstop to make feathery shells.
-We line them with just enough wool to be efficient, but not bulky.
-Our Big Mitts are in a class by themselves, with a tough, breathable shell covering an absolute haven for your cold hands.
+I’m short on Caribou and moss, but creative enough with what’s here.
+I use Elk leather because it thrives on abuse.
+True North Mittens blend those hides with breathable canvas or ripstop to make feathery shells.
+I line them with just enough wool to be efficient, but not bulky.
+The Big Mitts are in a class by themselves, with a tough, breathable shell covering an absolute haven for your cold hands.

 Does this sound old fashioned?
 Perhaps.